Corey-Zumar/MRI-Reconstruction/README.md

    1. Select a saggital plane brain test image from the [OASIS](http://www.oasis-brains.org/) dataset.

    2. Select one of the reconstruction neural networks that you have trained on the [OASIS](http://www.oasis-brains.org/) dataset.
-Alternatively, select [one of the pretrained neural networks for the oasis dataset](pretrained_nets/oasis).
+Alternatively, select [one of the pretrained neural networks for the OASIS dataset](pretrained_nets/oasis).

-   3. Obtain loss for every slice in the OASIS test image by invoking the following command:
+   3. Subsample, reconstruct, and obtain diff-plots for every slice in the OASIS test image by invoking the following command:

       ```sh
       $ submrine-test -n /path/to/reconstruction/network -i /path/to/test/image -r /path/to/results/dir -s 4 -f .04